openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 ## How to Get Help

 + Check this readme to see if there are any special setup steps that are needed for your brand of camera, and if the topic is covered by the readme.
++ Check to see if the camera is offline.
+If so there will be a reason listed on what needs to be done.
-+ Always look at the log files, which includes looking at the logs with TRACE enabled.
++ Always look at the log files with TRACE enabled.
 This readme has a section on logs that explains how to do this.
 To keep your log file clean, the binding holds back a lot of useful fault finding information out of the logs unless you turn on DEBUG or TRACE logging.
 + Search the forum using any error messages to help you find how others with the same problem have already solved it.
 + Only after doing the above ask for help in the forum and create a new thread, then when it is fixed post how and mark the thread as solved to help others.
-This is how a community helps each other out and no one is paid as openHAB is an open source project with all volunteers.

 ## Special Notes for Different Brands